Improving the management of your fleet and assets can boost efficiency and create cost savings

 3. Understand your data: Time is money!
 It’s important to have immediate access to your data and be able to interpret it quickly.
-Instead of using a system that requires you to look around for the data you need – through dated practices such as spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location.
+Instead of using a system that requires you to look around for the data you need – through dated fleet management practices such as spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location.
 From this instant comparisons and reports that boost your understanding of what is happening in your fleet, and what could be improved.

 Following this process will provide you with a solid start in understanding what data you have, what data you need and how it could be used to support positive changes.